 From the sidewalk, T.S.
 Bar gave a vibrant aura.
-Open casement windows let out the speaker cringes of hip bands crafting jukebox anthems for a generation of sing-a-longs; bar chatter and laughter and shrieks of greetings mingled with the clink and crash of empty bottles into trash cans.
-The chalk board sign by the door read in colorful, loopy writing; ‘Jack & Johnny & Jim $4.’
+Open casement windows let out the speaker cringes of jukebox anthems, while bar chatter and laughter and shrieks of greetings mingled with the clink and crash of empty bottles into trash cans.
+The chalk board sign by the door read in colorful, loopy letters; ‘Jack & Johnny & Jim $4.’
 The Old Man ambled slowly by and stopped.
 He read the sign and looked into the bar.
 He remembered the space as the former location of a malt shop diner he frequented in his youth.
 He went inside.

 Nobody concerned themselves with his presence.
 He was old enough to be their grandfather.
 And for some, their great-grandfather.
-Just an old man wearing a faded olive suit.
+Just an old man wearing a faded blue suit.

 He removed a grey trilby from his head and revealed scant and wild strands of loose white hair.
 His eyebrows were high and grey and bushy above wide eyes.
-A red varicose nose shadowed like a miniature gnomon over lips that stretched across shorn, liver spotted cheeks; as if he were forcing a smile amidst a feeling of disgust.
-He sat down on an open bar stool.
-The curvature of his long spine and the rigidity of his hips and knees gave his expression great anguish.
-He had been a tall, lanky fellow in his youth; a body type that will fell a man at the joints.
+A red varicose nose shadowed like a miniature gnomon over lips that stretched across shorn, liver spotted cheeks.
+He held his face, as if he were forcing a smile amidst a feeling of disgust.
+The curvature of his long spine and the rigidity of his hips and knees gave his expression great anguish, as he sat down on the bar stool.
+He had been a tall, lanky fellow in his youth; a body type that his own grandfather once told him, ‘will fell a man at the joints.’
 He nodded toward the group next to him, they were young and engaged amongst themselves in conversation.
 It was too important to stop and acknowledge a stranger.

 The Old Man observed the space, greatly changed since its time as a malt shop diner.
-Everything was gone and its place something else.
-He made a quiet and short sigh out of remonstration with the progress of time and put a single bony forefinger in the air for the order of a drink.
+Everything was gone and in its place something else.
+He made a short remonstrative sigh for the progress of time and put a single bony forefinger in the air for the order of a drink.

-“Your grandpa is here,” the male bartender said mockingly to his female co-worker.
-They stood together behind the bar in anticipatory and restful stances, for at the moment, not any one guest needed a service from them.
+“Your grandpa is here,” the Linebacker-sized Male Bartender said mockingly to his female co-bartender.
+They stood together behind the bar in anticipatory and restful stances; for at the moment, not any guest needed a service from them.
 Business was steady and would only continue so and increase as the night progressed.

-“What can I get you, sir?” he called over to the Old Man.
+“What can I get you, sir?”
+The Linebacker-sized Male Bartender called over to the Old Man.

 “Gin.”
 The Old Man replied.

-The bartender seemed rattled.
+The Linebacker-sized Male Bartender furrowed his eyebrows.
 As if no one that frequented the bar ever ordered just a gin.